 By Paul Ben-Itzak

-Copyright 2017 Paul Ben-Itzak
+Copyright 2004, 2018 Paul Ben-Itzak

-To receive the complete article, including more images, subscribers please contact publisher Paul Ben-Itzak at firstname.lastname@example.org.
+To receive the complete article, first published on April 27, 2004 and featuring excerpts from DI reviews of Homer’s performances around the world and comments from Homer and colleagues, subscribers please contact publisher Paul Ben-Itzak at firstname.lastname@example.org.
 Not a subscriber?
-Subscribe to the Dance Insider & Arts Voyager for just $29.95/year by designating your PayPal payment in that amount to email@example.com, or write us at that address to learn how to pay by check.
+This week you can subscribe to the DI for one year at the discounted rate of $20, 33 percent off the regular rate.
+Just designate your PayPal payment in that amount to email@example.com, or write us at that address to learn how to pay by check.
 Subscribers receive full access to the DI/AV Archive of 2,000 exclusive reviews by 150 leading critics of performances and art on five continents from 1998 through 2015.